Colorectal Cancer - Care & Treatment

 With prompt, expert treatment, most people can be cured of colorectal cancer.
 Many people are worried about the risk of having a colostomy or bag on the abdominal skin to collect stool.
 Hardly anyone needs a permanent colostomy.

 Because colorectal cancer comes from polyps, colonoscopy can prevent colorectal cancer by finding and removing polyps.
 People at special risk for colorectal cancer include those who have had polyps or cancers in the past, or those who have a history of colorectal cancer in their family.
+Indeed, the decreased incidence of colorectal cancer in the U.S. in recent years can be attributed to the rising acceptance of cancer surveillance colonoscopy.

 Colitis is a group of conditions that cause inflammation of the large bowel.
 There are several types of colitis, including: